ALI's 2018 Restatement on Liability Insurance: What Insurance Industry Professionals Need to Know

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will present an overview of the significant coverage issues in the recently adopted American Law Institute (ALI) Restatement on Liability Insurance, which took almost a decade to finalize.
+This CLE course will present an overview of the significant coverage issues in the recently adopted American Law Institute (ALI) Restatement on Liability Insurance, which took almost a decade to finalize.
 Given the breadth and scope of the Restatement, the panel will devote significant attention to the most critical and practical issues, including when it would provide for a duty to defend, how it treats reservations of rights, and its approach to relationships between insurer, insured, and defense counsel.

 - Overview of the new Restatement